 (d) Each entry in a client's record must be accurate, legible, signed, and dated.
 A late entry must be clearly labeled "late entry."
 A correction to an entry must be made in a way in which the original entry can still be read.

 (a) An alcohol and drug counselor must write a service discharge summary for each client.
 The service discharge summary must be completed within five days of the client's service termination.
 A copy of the client's service discharge summary must be provided to the client upon the client's request.

 (b) The service discharge summary must be recorded in the six dimensions listed in section 245G.05, subdivision 2, paragraph (c), and include the following information:

 (1) the client's issues, strengths, and needs while participating in treatment, including services provided;

 (2) the client's progress toward achieving each goal identified in the individual treatment plan;

 (4) the reasons for and circumstances of service termination.
-If a program discharges a client at staff request, the reason for discharge and the procedure followed for the decision to discharge must be documented and comply with the program's policies on staff-initiated client discharge.
-If a client is discharged at staff request, the program must give the client crisis and other referrals appropriate for the client's needs and offer assistance to the client to access the services.
+If a program discharges a client at staff request, the reason for discharge and the procedure followed for the decision to discharge must be documented and comply with the requirements in section 245G.14, subdivision 3, clause (3);

-(2) continuing care recommendations, including transitions between more or less intense services, or more frequent to less frequent services, and referrals made with specific attention to continuity of care for mental health, as needed;
+(6) continuing care recommendations, including transitions between more or less intense services, or more frequent to less frequent services, and referrals made with specific attention to continuity of care for mental health, as needed; and